yansircc/payload-builder/src/blocks/Team/components/shared/TEAM_DEVELOPMENT_GUIDE.md

 ### 4.2 Conditional Rendering Issues

-Issue: Feature component not showing in admin interface
+Issue: Team component not showing in admin interface
 Solution:

 1. Check if style option value is correct